flamecoders/coderswiki/src/lessons/DSA/get_started.md

 In this lesson, we’ll embark on a journey to understand the fundamentals of Data Structures and Algorithms (DSA).
 This is the foundation of efficient programming and problem-solving, and we will cover it using three popular programming languages: **Python**, **C++**, and **Java**.

-> NOTE: It is strongly recomanded to finish learning the basics of any one programming language properly, before getting started with DSA !
+> It is strongly recomanded to finish learning the basics of any one programming language properly, before getting started with DSA !

 ## What is DSA?